EngineerKunle/ARCoreAndroid/README.md

 # ARCoreAndroid
 ARCore SceneForm example for Londroid

 This is a playground app for my talk on Londroid Augmented Reality.
+15th August 2018 at The Telegraph

 Please feel free to use it as a starter point.